 A serif font has the tails on the edges of the letters, while the sans serif does not.
-I prefer sans serif fonts because they seem more friendly and casual, plus I find them easier to read AND on mobile devices, they are actually easier to read.
+I prefer sans serif fonts because they seem more friendly and casual.

 Avoid using decorative or script fonts for your slides because they’re harder to read, especially when small.
-They are great to call out an important word or phrase (especially if its the only word on the slide).
-Yes, these fonts add pizazz to your slides, but to get a lot of information across, go with a serif or sans serif.
+They are great to call out an important word or phrase (especially if it's the only word on the slide).
+Yes, these fonts add pizzazz to your slides, but use them in moderation.

 Here is a great list of the most commonly used fonts.
 If you’re unsure of what to use, pick some- thing from this list.